willquill/terraria-server/README.md

 - An AWS account
   - If you want to use an AWS account you've had for more than 12 months, you will be billed for the use of EC2, EBS, and S3.
 - AWS IAM user with programmatic access (access ID and secret key)
+- AWS CLI already set up locally (run `aws configure` and enter access ID and key)
 - If you want to use a remote Terraform state, you need an S3 bucket for storing it.
-Instead, you can also keep the state file in your repo if you'd like.
+Instead, you can also keep the state file in your repo if you'd like
+  - See terraform/backend.tf
 - If you want to use a remote Terraform state, you'll need a DynamoDB table to manage Terraform state locking
+  - See terraform/backend.tf
-- If you want to store parameters in AWS (see `terraform/data.tf`), you'll need to create them in advance in the AWS Systems Manager parameter store
+- If you want to store parameters in AWS, you'll need to create them in advance in the AWS Systems Manager parameter store
+  - See terraform/data.tf

 For manual deployments, you'll also need: